 2. Use Storage Sense to Manage Storage

-One of my favorite new features in Windows is its ability to automatically delete temporary and junk files to release storage on your device.
+One of my favorite new features in Windows is its ability to automatically delete temporary and junk files.
 This feature is not enabled by default so you will have to go back into the Settings app to turn it on.
 To enable this feature, go to Settings -> System -> Storage and turn on the toggle under the “Storage Sense” option.
 With this turned on, Windows will automatically delete unnecessary files such as temporary files and files in your trash to release storage on your device.
 You can further customize this action by clicking on the “Change how we free up storage” option below the toggle.
 This feature is especially meant for people who are always running low on disk space.
+On the other hand, if you accidentally deleted a file or folder, click on the link to find out how you can recover deleted files on Windows 10.

 3. Turn on Night Light